Karl Taylor Compton: The early years (1887–1912)

 Karl Taylor Compton was born in Wooster, Ohio, on September 14, 1887, the eldest of three brothers (including Arthur Compton and Wilson Martindale Compton) and one sister, Mary.
 His father, Elias Compton, was from an old American Presbyterian family, and his mother, Otelia Augspurger Compton, was from an Alsatian and Hessian Mennonite family that had recently immigrated to the United States.
-He came from a remarkably accomplished family in which his brother Arthur became a prominent physicist and sister Mary a missionary.
+His brother Arthur became a Nobel Prize-winning physicist and sister Mary a missionary.

 Beginning in 1897, Compton's summers were spent camping at Otsego Lake, Michigan while attending Wooster public schools in fall, winter and summer.
 He took hard labor jobs starting at age eleven to help pay for college, working carrying hods for construction projects, as a farm hand, mule skinner, a book canvasser, in tile and brick factories and surveyed the first mile of paved road in Ohio.

 In 1902, Compton skipped a grade and went into Wooster University's preparatory department for the last two years of high school.
-In 1908, he graduated from Wooster cum laude with a bachelor of philosophy degree, then in 1909 his master's thesis A study of the Wehnelt electrolytic interrupter was published in Physical Review.
+In 1908, he graduated from Wooster cum laude with a bachelor of philosophy degree.
+In 1909, his master's thesis, A study of the Wehnelt electrolytic interrupter, was published in Physical Review.
 During 1909–1910 he was an instructor in Wooster's chemistry department before entering a graduate program at Princeton University.

-There he received the Porter Ogden Jacobus Fellowship, and worked with Owen Willans Richardson and jointly published several papers on electrons released by ultraviolet light, electron theory and on the photoelectric effect.
-Richardson went on to receive the Nobel Prize in some of the areas where Compton contributed.
-In 1912, Compton received his Ph.D. from Princeton summa cum laude.
+At Princeton, he received the Porter Ogden Jacobus Fellowship.
+Compton and his advisor Owen Willans Richardson published several papers on electrons released by ultraviolet light, electron theory, and on the photoelectric effect.
+Their 1912 paper in Science was one of the first verifications of Einstein's 1905 paper on the photoelectric effect.
+In 1912, Compton received his Ph.D. summa cum laude, a rarely awarded distinction at Princeton.